spsforks/QB64-Wiki/ENVIRON$.md

 ## Example(s)

-*Example 1:* Viewing the list of environmental parameter settings using a counter loop like SET does in DOS.
+Viewing the list of environmental parameter settings using a counter loop like SET does in DOS.

 ```vb